Blubell26/giuliapacciotti.com/_posts/2025-09-09-freedom-has-nothing.md

 What it actually looks like, from the inside, is spaciousness.

-When your costs are genuinely low, a modest income is genuinely sufficient.
+When your costs are genuinely low, a modest income is sufficient.
 You are not running to stand still.
 You are not working to pay for the life you need in order to keep working.
 The months stop feeling like a countdown to the next salary.
 Time opens up.
 And time is the only resource that cannot be manufactured.

 This is where real building becomes possible.
 Not the building that happens in the margins of exhaustion, squeezed between obligations.
 Actual creative work, actual learning, actual accumulation of something that compounds.